ViralTexts/vrt-clusters/clusters/East_St._Louis_-_The_Appeal_July_28,_1917.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-The play to which you &#x27;refer, in­
-stead of being &quot;grounded on histori-&#x27;
-cal facts,&quot; is grounded on historical I
-misrepresentation, without^ having a
-W A imagSon! wffaTse t^ace &#x27;TeV^^Z
-and deceptive background as a basis thy of freedom.
-out
 J Whither? life?
 But not this life, dear God, not this.
 Let
 the cup pass from us, tempt us not beyond our strength, for there is
 that clamoring and clawing within, to whose voice we would not listen